vitorm04/docs.pt-br/docs/visual-basic/language-reference/error-messages/initializer-expected.md

  `' Dim aStudent As New Student With {}`

- Pelo menos um campo ou propriedade deve ser inicializada na lista de inicializador, conforme mostrado no exemplo a seguir.
+ Pelo menos um campo ou propriedade deve ser inicializada na lista de inicializadores, conforme mostrado no exemplo a seguir.

  `Dim aStudent As New Student With {.year = "Senior"}`